solus-project/sol/README.md

 *being stateless*.
 We'll add support for postinstalls but they'll be used sparingly, and where possible the PM will pick up the bits it needs to.

+**Advantages**

+Solus already knows the devices it will be on.
+These are 64-bit machines, i.e. x86_64.
+Therefore there are no **assumptions** for us to make.
+With this in mind, we'll be able to use C11 atomics, `mmap()` and friends, at will.

 License
 --------